Contributors from members of the Copper team

 What are the benefits of lead scoring?

 Today’s teams are empowered to improve their sales performance through data.
 That said, why is lead score a metric worth tracking?
+Here are some key benefits of lead scoring and why having a methodology matters:

 It helps you prioritize your pipeline to close more deals.